And the views expressed by the host of this program, documented to be almost always right now, 99.6% of the time.

 And it's ridiculously inexpensive.

-You should offer to pay more when you sign up.
+So inexpensive, you should offer to pay more when you sign up.

-Save 10% off your life lock membership.
+Save 10% off your lifelock membership.

-Just mention the offer code Rush.
+Just mention the offer code RUSH.

 Call now, especially if your daughter is in the Girl Scouts.